PlanViz: Evaluating Planning-Oriented Image Generation and Editing for Computer-Use Tasks: PlanViz

 \textbf{Step 3.
 Quality check.} To ensure the quality of human annotation, we use a blind-test strategy.
 In detail, another human annotators are recruited who do not know the ones build the dataset, to check two things\footnote{They do this by discussing together and asking GPT-5.1~\cite{openai2025gpt5}}: (i) the difficulty of each question is proper or not (ii) the annotated reference images and keypoints (Section~\ref{sec:score_judge}) are correct or not.
 If both are satisfied, this question is given 1 point; if not, 0 points are given.
 The total annotation score is 0.96, suggesting a strong agreement on the annotation.
 For the controversial cases, all annotators are called together to modify them.

 \textbf{Step 4.
 Prompt style transformation.} We also hope that the language styles of questions can be diverse, due to the fact that various language styles can be used by users in daily life.
 For this purpose, we utilize GPT-4o~\cite{achiam2023gpt} to transform the language style of each query to ensure the diversity of them, to the greatest extent possible.
+Here GPT-4o is used solely to paraphrase the prompts at the surface level (e.g., tone, wording, and linguistic style), without altering task semantics or introducing any information that could provide prior advantages to closed-source propriety models.